-As of 2015, there are more than 240 rails-with-trails in the United States, with the length of trails located completely or partially along active railroad corridors totaling more than 2,900 miles—and more are being built each year.
+As of 2018, there are more than 350 rails-with-trails in the United States, with the length located along active railroad corridors totaling more than 930 miles—and more are being built each year.

 The three most comprehensive resources on rails-with-trails were developed to address common concerns and highlight best practices used in this unique type of trail development.
 The reports include safety statistics, design guidelines, recommendations for acquisition methods and liability protection, sample legal agreements and case studies.
 Use these documents to learn more about successful rails-with-trails and to determine the best strategies for negotiating with the railroad or other managing agency: